paritytech/ahm-dryrun/README.md

 This will trigger the migration and a monitoring script that will keep checking the `stage` of the migration until completion.

-Ones the migration is completed, the network instance spawned as part of _step 1_ will be terminated and all the needed artifacts to spawn a new instance (with the _post_ migration step) will be created in the `<base_path>/spawn` (e.g: ./migration-run/spawn) directory.
+Once the migration is completed, the network instance spawned as part of _step 1_ will be terminated and all the needed artifacts to spawn a new instance (with the _post_ migration step) will be created in the `<base_path>/spawn` (e.g: ./migration-run/spawn) directory.

 - `config.toml` : zombienet compatible configuration to spawn an instance of the network.
 - `<runtime>-spec.json` : chain-spec of the relaychain.